 Crohn’s Disease Exclusion Diet for Treatment of Inflammatory Bowel Disease

-Course Description:In this course, you’ll review the evidence related to the pathophysiology of inflammatory bowel diseases and their current therapies; identify the food groups, dietary components, and food additives to address with patients; and discuss implementation of the Crohn's Disease Exclusion Diet with patients in clinical practice.
+Course Description:In this course, Lindsey Albenberg, DO and Jennifer Smith, MS, RD, CSP, LD, LMT will review the evidence related to the pathophysiology of inflammatory bowel disease and their current therapies; review the food groups, dietary components, and food additives selected as the most important to address with patients; and discuss implementation of the Crohn’s Disease Exclusion Diet (CDED) with patients in clinical practice.
 Originally presented as a live webinar on November 11, 2020.

 - Run Time: 61

 Lindsey Albenberg, DO